Updated December 2020. How to Volunteer at the Olympics: A Guide to Tokyo 2020 was originally written in November 2018.

 Watch athletes make history right in front of your eyes.
 Learn about new cultures.
 Experience a new city.
 Make lifelong friends from all over the world.

-You get to be part of a global event that has more than 4.8 billion people watch from home.
+You get to be part of a global event that billions of people watch from home!

 The coolest thing is that your main job as a volunteer is to raise the level of excitement for the Olympic Games!